slegouix/SERAM/doc/GPSERAM.md

 During the Remote Management step, the HTTP client SHALL poll the server.
-The poll request SHALL be an HTTP POST message that contains the sessionID in a key/value format in the query part of the Remote Management Endpoint, using "sessionID" as key.
+The poll request SHALL be an HTTP POST message that contains the sessionId in a key/value format in the query part of the Remote Management Endpoint, using "sessionId" as key.

 Whenever some Message Responses shall be sent to the HTTP server, the HTTP client SHALL add them to the polling request in a JSON body with a